Define the Great Line: Reception

 Burgess said Chamberlain's stage presence was "fully realized here" as his "throat-shedding roar distinguishes much of Define".
 He added that Gillespie acts as the "beautiful melodic counterpart to Chamberlain's crushing heaviness".
 Sputnikmusic staff member John Hanson said Chamberlain used to be an "atrocious screamer", and with the new album, "he has improved somewhat", while Gillespie was a "far more enjoyable vocalist to listen to, even though he could possibly be a tad bit generic".
 Cummings praised Chamberlain's "stunning repertoire of guttural growls, smooth emoting and nerve-jangling screams".
 Rauf lambasted Chamberlain's "holier-than-thou preaches" that were in "fewer spurts and shrieks that we're used to," as he used a "greater range of impressive roars and screams" to convey them.
 Fish was thankful that Chamberlain was "no longer an indiscriminate, undecipherable yeller," but instead a "versatile vocalist" that can bounce "impeccably between feral shrieks, bestial growls, and melodic tones".
 Punknews.org staff member Brian Shultz noted that there was less singing than with the previous album, "thus providing a nice dynamic as opposed to a chorus".

 Define the Great Line debuted at number two on the Billboard 200 charts, selling over 98,000 copies in its first week.
 It became the highest-charting Christian release since You Light Up My Life: Inspirational Songs by LeAnn Rimes reached the top spot in 1997.
 Alongside this, it had the biggest first-week sales of any release on Tooth & Nail Records.
 Define the Great Line was certified gold by the Recording Industry Association of America (RIAA) in November 2006 for selling 500,000 copies.
 "Writing on the Walls" was nominated for a 2007 Grammy Award for Best Short Form Music Video.
 In 2017, Loudwire ranked the album 24th on its list of the "25 Greatest Metalcore albums of all-time".
 Kerang listed Define the Great Line as one of the “21 Greatest Metalcore Albums of All-Time,” specifically highlighting Chamberlin’s “lacerating, confessional vocals” and Gillespie’s “melodic style” drumming.
 In 2023, Revolver ranked Define the Great Line at number 1 on its list of Underoath albums, praising the songwriting, musicianship, and the back and forth between Chamberlain and Gillespie.
+It was cited as the band's best album by Bryan Rolli of Loudwire as well in 2025.